Impact of Graph Structure on Membership-Inference Risk for Graph Neural Networks: Graph Structure and Membership Advantage

-\subsubsection{Effect of sampling size}
+\subsubsection{Effect of Sampling Size}

-When the number of training nodes is increased from 10\% to 50\% decrease is performance gap as expected is observed (with minor exceptions) for all models at different graph access levels and train sampling strategies.
+When the number of training nodes is increased from 10\% to 50\% a decrease in performance gap as expected is observed (with minor exceptions) for all models at different graph access levels and train sampling strategies.

-\subsection{How does performance gap translate to membership advantage?}
+\subsection{How does Performance Gap Translate to Membership Advantage?}

-Figures~\ref{fig:cora_ma}–\ref{fig:pubmed_ma} summarize membership advantage scores across all evaluated attacks and datasets, following the setup in Section~\ref{sec:exp}.
-When the overall trend holds that membership advantage is positively correlated with high membership advantage there are more nuances introduced by different graph access levels.
-Specifically, if we observe highest performance gap when no edges are used, the membership advantage in this case still stays lower than in the case of using original split for \cora and \chameleon datasets.
-Moreover, the differences in membership advantage in \cora and \chameleon at different edge access level are lowest for\sage.
-We hypothesize this stems from \sage’s concatenation of the node’s own embedding with the aggregated neighborhood, preserving node-specific signal and making \sage\ less sensitive to biased neighbor sets than \gcn/\gat, which directly mix node and neighbor messages.

-Even more interesting case is that of \pubmed.
-Though overall performance gap and membership advantage for different models is the lowest for \pubmed, we observe that for snowball sampled train graphs the membership advantage when using all edges for inference when using \gcn is much higher than when using original split for inference.
-This effect cannot be explained by performance gap as performance gap is close to $0$ when using all edges for this particular case.
+Figures~\ref{fig:perfmarandom} and \ref{fig:perfmasnowball} show scatter plots of performance gap versus membership advantage, aggregated over all models and settings, for the two sampling techniques.
+Each row corresponds to a different attacker strength parameter \(r \in \{0.1, 0.2, 0.5, 0.8\}\), representing the fraction of member and non-member nodes whose true membership labels are revealed to the attack model during training.
+Points in these plots are grouped by edge-access setting (Original Split, Full Graph, and No Edges).
+Each point shows the mean membership advantage at a given mean performance gap, while horizontal and vertical error bars denote one standard deviation in performance gap and membership advantage, respectively.
+We provide detailed performance-gap and membership-advantage scores for all datasets in Tables \ref{tab:gap_adv_cora_train10_r10}--\ref{tab:gap_adv_cora_train50_r80} (\cora), \ref{tab:gap_adv_chameleon_train10_r10}--\ref{tab:gap_adv_chameleon_train50_r80} (\chameleon), and \ref{tab:gap_adv_pubmed_train10_r10}--\ref{tab:gap_adv_pubmed_train50_r80} (\pubmed) in Appendix \ref{sec:testtrainaccu}.

+We observe that across all values of \(r\), the relative ordering of the different graph-access settings and the overall relationship between performance gap and membership advantage remain largely stable, with only isolated exceptions.
+In addition, membership advantage tends to increase with \(r\), especially when viewed in aggregate across settings.
+We therefore provide the following analysis without referring to any specific value of \(r\).

+First, from the scatter plots, we observe that in terms of membership advantage the original split setting dominates.
+Specifically, we observe that even when No Edges setting exhibits a comparable or even larger performance gap than the Original Split setting, it nevertheless leads to lower membership leakage.